-- 10. Blackpool were asked to livestream full Council meetings only (not the Annual Meeting) at an annual cost of £5,281, payable in two instalments during the year.
+- 10. Blackpool was asked to livestream full Council meetings only (not the Annual Meeting) at an annual cost of £5,281, payable in two instalments during the year.
 Any additional meetings would be charged at £125 per hour although this facility has not been taken up to date. - 11.
-No further contractual arrangements are in place and there is no commitment beyond the last payment.
-Blackpool Council would be keen to continue.
-If the Committee are minded to approve the extension of the arrangement with Blackpool Council in the short-term, the cost of this can be met from the approved revenue budget for the IT Service. - 12.
+No further contractual arrangements are in place and there is no commitment beyond the current expended period which runs its course at the end of the financial year 2019/2020.
+However, Blackpool Council would be keen to continue. - 12.
 Prior to his departure from the Council, the previous ICT Team manager was working with Blackpool with a long term view of bringing the provision of webcasting wholly in-house.
-This does have staff resource and training implications, but with all equipment owned by Fylde, the cost saving could be worth exploring. - 13.
-In addition to the filming of full Council meetings, the in house equipment is used to film Planning Committee meetings, which are the meetings alongside full Council that attract most public interest.
-These meetings are not livestreamed or uploaded, unless there is significant public interest in a particular item. - 14.
-The filming set up for the Planning Committee is different to Council meetings, there is only one wide shot of the Chamber and a shot of the Chairman's bench, whereas at Council, a mix of shots are employed including wide shot, close ups, and captioned shots, which identifies the speaker.
+This did have staff resource and training implications, but with all equipment owned by Fylde, the cost saving was felt to be worth exploring.
+The new ICT Manager felt that this work could not be accommodated within the IT Team due to a range of other on-going projects and commitments.
+The Governance Team however expressed an interest in the matter and one of the team members was identified to work alongside Blackpool Council with a view to developing in-house expertise to film Council meetings.